JJMinton/conferenceTimer/README.md

 Type=Application
 Exec=/path/to/python3.5 /path/to/repo/file_change_handler.py
 ```
-An example is given in the ./scripts folder and can be copied or symlinked to ~/.config/autostart after modification.
+A version is provided in the ./scripts folder and can be copied or symlinked to ~/.config/autostart after modification.
+This implementation assumes that the repo is located at `$HOME/conferenceTimer` and python3.5 is on the path.

 ## Schedule sync and program restart